-- geology and stratigraphy
+- Geology, stratigraphy and any geological structures (eg faults)

-- aquifer type-such as confined, unconfined, karst or perched
+- aguifer type-such as confined, unconfined, karst or perched

 - depth to, and thickness of, the aquifers

 - the significance of the resource at a local and regional scale

 - depth to water level and seasonal changes in levels

 - groundwater flow directions (defined from water level contours)

 - groundwater yield

 - groundwater quality

 - interaction with surface water

 - interaction with saline water

 - possible sources of recharge

 - vulnerability to pollution.

-The description should include a survey of existing groundwater supply facilities (bores, wells, or excavations) to the extent of any potential impacts.
+The description is to include a survey of existing groundwater supply facilities (bores, wells, or excavations) to the extent of any potential impacts.
 Include and analyse the following information:

-- location of potentially affected bores or wells - pumping parameters - draw down and recharge at normal pumping rates - seasonal variations (if records exist) of groundwater levels.
+- · location of potentially affected bores or wells - pumping parameters - · draw down and recharge at normal pumping rates - current water level and seasonal variations (if records exist) of groundwater levels - · aquifer or formation tapped by the bore - purpose of use.

-Develop and describe a network of observation points and a monitoring program that would satisfactorily monitor groundwater resources both before and after commencement of operations.
+Develop and describe a network of observation points and a monitoring program that would satisfactorily monitor the water quality and water levels of groundwater resources both before and after commencement of operations.
+Present the methodology for the number and location of monitoring bores and the outcomes designed to be achieved.
 The data obtained from the groundwater survey must be sufficient to enable specification of the major ionic species, pH, electrical conductivity, total dissolved solids and any potentially toxic or harmful substances.

-For all phases of the project, this section of the EIS should:
+For all phases of the project, this section of the EIS will:

-- assess potential impacts on the water resource environmental values identified in the previous section - define and describe the objectives and practical measures for protecting or enhancing water resource environmental values - describe how the achievement of the objectives should be monitored, audited and managed.
+- assess potential impacts on the water resource environmental values identified in the previous section - define and describe the objectives and practical measures for protecting or enhancing water resource environmental values - describe how the achievement of the objectives would be monitored, audited and managed.